World champion runner Naser suspended in doping case

 Three violations within 12 months can lead to a suspension if the athlete can’t justify why they weren’t available for testing.

-The provisional suspension is the latest in a series of cases against Bahrain’s elite squad of female runners.
+The provisional suspension is the latest in a series of cases against Bahrain’s elite squad of female runners originally from African countries.
 Olympic steeplechase champion Ruth Jebet was banned four years in March for EPO, and Olympic marathon runner-up Eunice Kirwa picked up a four-year ban last year.

+A person listed as Naser’s agent did not immediately respond to a request for comment.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports